KQM-git/TCL/docs/characters/electro/beidou.md

 * C0-C3 Beidou's should use N4 cancels or N5 dash cancels.
 * Beidou's normal attack string concludes with a kick to the sword with her foot.
 Whether her model makes contact with the claymore depends on the model size of the claymore.
 We can conclude that it is intended to be a kick to the claymore because a sound will play no matter what model size the claymore.
-* Charged Attack wind up is 71 frames long.
-* All frame counts are done against a Ruin Guard

 </TabItem>